sqlbot/dtsl-mysql/README.md

      WHERE took_place_at >= dtsl.prev_month_start(NOW())
        AND took_place_at < dtsl.curr_month_start(NOW());

-The optimizer realizes that over the course of the query, `NOW()` cannot change, and therefor the results of the deterministic functions cannot change, and therefor the functions can be evaluated into constants only once, and used with the index on the column `took_place_at`.
+The optimizer realizes that over the course of the query, `NOW()` cannot change, and therefore the results of the deterministic functions cannot change, and therefore the functions can be evaluated into constants only once, and used with the index on the column `took_place_at`.

 See these functions: